Managing content within a business

-While content strategists typically come into a project in the discovery and research phase, they are mostly responsible for the entire lifecycle of their content.
+While content strategists typically come into a web design in the discovery and research phase, they are mostly responsible for the entire lifecycle of their content.
 In order to accomplish their goals, some tasks and methodologies that content strategists often use are:

 - Core Strategy: Like a business plan, the core strategy determines the overall direction, goals and vision for the content team.
 The core strategy therefore may include issues with current content, recommendations, priorities in upcoming time periods, and future timelines.
 This document or presentation may also help stakeholders and executives recognize the importance of content strategy, and align other departments or future goals with that of the direction of the content.

 - CMS Research: Content Management Systems (CMS) house all content that is used and appears on any platform used by a business.
 There are many different CMS's that exist, so finding the most suitable CMS for that content strategy team requires research and consideration of the team’s goals, abilities, and scale.

 - Content Mapping and Modeling: Content mapping helps a content strategy team identify types of content being used, and content modeling adds definition and structure to the map.
 This is useful for when the content is being transferred to another team, so that the content can be most effectively implemented on its platform.

 - Voice and Tone Standardization: The voice and tone of all content should be standardized so that it suits the goals and branding of the business.
 Regardless of the platform of the content, it should align with the rest of the business’ relationship with their customers.
 For example, formal voice and tone should be maintained throughout all content if that aligns with the business’ branding.